rastamhadi/ansible-tuto/README.md

 ## From a deb package

 When running from an installed package, this is absolutely not necessary.
-If you prefer running from a debian package ansible, provides a `make target` to build it.
+If you prefer running from a debian package, ansible provides a `make target` to build it.
 You need a few packages to build the deb:

     sudo apt-get install make fakeroot cdbs python-support